profi-max/DPS5020_TCP_Simulator/README.md

 </details>

 ## How it works
-1. An external TCP client (DPSmaster - Windows PC application) sends a Modbus request to the ESP8266's local IP address.
+1. An external TCP client (DPSmaster - Windows PC application) sends a Modbus request to the ESP8266's local IP address over WiFi.
-2. The ESP8266 transmits the response to the TCP client via WiFi.
+2. The ESP8266 answers the TCP client.

 ## How to use
 + Visual Studio Code project in the **VSCode project** folder.